lextoumbourou/notes/notes/permanent/Disputing A Parking Fine with ChatGPT.md

 ---

 ChatGPT is incredible -  I cannot believe how well this technology works.
 It's like having a talented personal assistant (who is often wrong - need to read their work thoroughly) at your fingertips.

-This article is currently on the front page of Hacker News.
-Follow the discussion [here](https://news.ycombinator.com/item?id=33937753).

 ---